 The beautiful chive blossoms make a delicious vinegar with a light, delicate onion flavor.

-Cut the blossoms off of the chive stems just below the flower head.
-Rinse gently and let them dry.
+Cut blossoms off of chive stems just below flower head.
+Rinse gently and let dry.

-Pack the chive blossoms loosely in a 1-pint jar, filling it about 3/4 full.
+Pack chive blossoms loosely in a 1-pint jar, filling it about 3/4 full.

-Pour the vinegar over the blossoms until the jar is very full.
+Pour vinegar over blossoms until jar is very full.

-Put a cover on (not metal) the jar, label it with the date, and set in a cool, dark place for ten days to 2 weeks.
+Put a non-metal cover on jar, label with date, and set in a cool, dark place for ten days to 2 weeks.
 If you don't have plastic covers for your jars or a jar with a glass lid, use a metal screw band and screw it over a small square of wax paper or parchment paper.

-Strain the vinegar, discard the chive blossoms and transfer the vinegar to a clean bottle or jar.
+Strain vinegar, discard chive blossoms, and transfer vinegar to a clean bottle or jar.

-Store the strained vinegar for up to 6 months in a dark, cool place or in the refrigerator.
+Store strained vinegar for up to 6 months in a dark, cool place or in refrigerator.

 Chive Blossom Vinaigrette

-Store chive blossom vinaigrette for up to 1 week in the refrigerator.
+Store chive blossom vinaigrette for up to 1 week in refrigerator.